w3c/wcag3/guidelines/groups/error-handling/correct-errors/errors-associated.md

 :::example
 Failing validation includes but is not limited to:

-- When input is required and the field is left empty
+- When input is required and the field is left empty.
-- When the user input does not meet the requested format
+- When the user input does not meet the requested format.
 :::